All Episodes

 This defines them.

-It ought to scare every single American that we we now have all norms of any sense of decency are just gone.
+It ought to scare every single American that we now have all norms of any sense of decency are just gone.

-Where's the one honest Democrat, House or Senate, that has spoken out against what we now know to be true, which is a dirty Russian bought and paid for dossier full of Russian disinformation paid for by their candidate Hillary Clinton.
+Think of it this way: where's the one honest Democrat, House or Senate, that has spoken out against what we now know to be true, which is a dirty Russian, bought and paid for dossier full of Russian disinformation, paid for by their candidate, Hillary Clinton, used to spy on a presidential candidate, a transition team, and a president.

-Now that now the all bets are off.
+Now, that now, all bets are off.

 They are now just expressing outright lawlessness.

-I mean Hillary Clinton's comments on Joe Biden should never concede under any circumstances.
+I mean, Hillary Clinton's comments on Joe Biden should never concede under any circumstances.

 Really?